MathisBD/metaprogramming-survey-code/NOTES.md

 problem : this does not unify (because it requires List.{u1} = List.{u2})
 The nice way to solve this would be to allow metavariables to depend on universe levels : ?T.{u}

+2. For Yannick : in metacoq,
+   - how to get the global environment ?

 # Thoughts on derive-map

 Elpi : by far the best (HOAS + relational programming = both concise and easy to use).